 Founder, Friends of the Asian Elephant (FAE) Elephant Hospital

 When she was 8-years old, Soraida Salwala saw an injured elephant lying on the side of the road because a truck hit it.
 As her family drove past, they heard a gunshot.
 Soraida asked her father what happened and he said "Uncle Elephant is in heaven now".
 She asked, "If the elephant was hurt, why couldn’t he go the hospital?"
 Not getting an answer she liked, in 1993 Soraida opened the world’s first Asian Elephant Hospital, operated by the Friends of the Asian Elephant (FAE)

-For up-to-the-minute updates, follow Soraida on Twitter.
+For up-to-the-minute updates, follow Soraida on Twitter

 Dr. Therdchai Jivacite of the Prostheses Foundation presents Mosha's 7th prosthesis to Soraida Salwala.
 (Photo credit: Soraida Salwala).